 Talking to your legislators

 As a local elected or appointed official, you’re all about community service, fixing things, pulling the community together and moving forward.
 Your legislators are about the same things.
-As much time and effort as you spend in your communities being elected officials, it’s also part of your job description to communicate with legislators – and they need to hear from you.
+As much time and effort as you spend in your communities being elected officials, it’s also part of your job to communicate with legislators – and they need to hear from you.

+Check out our Operation: Strong Cities Pocket Guide for great tips on engaging your legislators.
 Spend time communicating with legislators.
 They can impact you unintentionally if they don’t know what is going on in your city.
 When they are well informed, they can be very helpful!

 There is a role for everyone in working with your legislators.
 Don’t assume that is just the job of the mayor or city manager.
-Mayors, councilmembers and city staff can all be helpful in communicating that’s important to your city.
+Mayors, councilmembers and city staff can all be helpful in communicating what’s important to your city.
 Take some time to coordinate so that everyone can work together to take advantage of opportunities to share your message with your legislators.

 AWC Legislative Directory (pdf)